Our Services / Peripheral Artery Disease

 Peripheral Artery Disease (PAD) / Limb Salvage services offered in Flowood, MS

 Peripheral artery disease (PAD) is a common problem that causes narrowing of the arteries supplying blood to the arms and legs.
-Vascular experts Danon Garrido, MD, and Rishi Roy, MD, at Advanced Vascular & Vein Associates in Flowood, Mississippi, offer comprehensive care for circulatory issues such as PAD.
+Vascular expert Danon Garrido, MD at Advanced Vascular & Vein Associates in Flowood, Mississippi, offer comprehensive care for circulatory issues such as PAD.
 Their goal is to relieve the pain and other debilitating symptoms related to PAD while preventing the long-term health consequences of this progressive disease.
 Schedule an evaluation today by calling the office or requesting an appointment online.

 Peripheral Artery Disease (PAD) / Limb Salvage Q & A